mara-pn/Learn-MLOps-Deplyoment-/README.md

 - Implementing transfer learning with pre-trained models from ImageNet
 - Fine-tuning and data augmentation for improved generalization
-- Comparing performance metrics across all tested models

-The final results are summarized in a comparison table, showing model accuracies and loss values across configurations.
+- Comparing performance metrics across all tested models The final results are summarized in a comparison table, showing model accuracies and loss values across configurations.

+### Testing_Best_Model.ipynb
+This notebook documents the process of:
+- re-running the best performing model (fine-tuned EfficientNetB0)
+- testing it on random samples

+### CIFAR-10_Classification_Project.pdf
+group presentation of the work

 ## Dataset Information